Darroze, Bas Armagnac

 To enumerate further, Cognac relies on a double distillation process while traditional Armagnac uses a single distillation process (since the early 1970s, however, double distillation has been permitted in Armagnac and some producers—notably the Cognac firms who have made inroads here—work this way in large part because double distillation cuts down the needed ageing period).
 The end result is that Cognac is more refined and elegant, requiring less time in oak, while Armagnac is fuller, rougher, deeper and earthier, and requires more time in barrel to smooth out its edges.

 That end result is also influenced by the varieties of grapes.
-Cognac is planted overwhelmingly to Ugni Blanc (90-95% of the total).
-Armagnac’s plantings are divided between the fairly neutral Ugni Blanc (50% +/-), the strongly flavored Bacco (40% +/-), and the floral, pungent, and botrytis-prone Folle Blanche (at most 10% of total surface).
+Cognac is planted overwhelmingly to Ugni Blanc (~98% of the total surface of vines).
+Armagnac’s plantings are divided between the fairly neutral Ugni Blanc (49%), the strongly flavored Bacco (31%), and the floral, pungent, and botrytis-prone Folle Blanche (4%).
 Bacco is a cross between the vinifera family Folle Blanche and the labrusca family Noah, developed after phylloxera and widely planted during the last century.
 It can leave a powerful imprint of nuts and dried plums in a spirit.
 Armagnac grows a good amount of Colombard too, but most of this is for the production of Côtes de Gascogne.

 Bacco thrives in the Bas Armagnac’s thin, sandy soils, which goes to another difference: Armagnac’s finest terroir is based on sand, while Cognac’s is based on chalk.
 For each region, the more sand or the more chalk respectively, the finer the spirit.